aaryanporwal/joke-genie/workshop.md

 >Note: The yargs module automatically builds a great response for displaying help!
 Your CLI is not only ready to accept `-n` and `--name` arguments but also `--help` and `--version`.
 Try running your CLI application with any of the above arguments!

-So try running our code so far by executing `node <your app name.js> -n <your name>`
+So try running our code so far by executing `node <your app name.js> -n <your name>`.

 ### Our App So Far

 ![Code preview](https://cloud-fwazdes5p.vercel.app/0image.png)

-Your screen should look similar!
-If it does, Hooray!
-You made your own nodejs application!
+Your screen should look similar to the above screen!

 But our app doesn't do a lot of stuff right now, so let's get to the next part!!

-## Part 5: Call API from the Command Line
+## Part 5: Calling API from the Command Line

-In this part of the tutorial, we are going to fetch a random joke from a joke API and display it in the console, sounds fun, right?
+In this part of the tutorial, we are going to fetch a random joke from a [jokes database](https://icanhazdadjoke.com/) and display it in the terminal, sounds fun, right?

 ![gif saying awesome!](https://cloud-9w3yv7xjz.vercel.app/0awesome-yes.webp)